9 Artful Ways to Display Your Books Without Shelves

 Stack and Conceal

 We’re all for optical illusions, especially one that results in a beautifully functional display.
 The trick?
 Umbra’s ultra sleek and clever conceal floating shelf system, which allows you to mount set stacks of books.
-Get creative with the arrangement and should you feel up for a challenge, go for a gallery wall esque display.
+Get creative with the arrangement and should you feel up for a challenge, go for agallery wall

 Skip the standard entry console, instead opting for a chic yet functional bench in its place.
 Earmark half the bench for a pared down stack of books or magazines, reserving the other half for a more functional purpose.